turboMaCk/non-empty-list-alias/README.md

 * [yotamDvir/elm-pivot](https://package.elm-lang.org/packages/yotamDvir/elm-pivot/latest/Pivot)

 All of which are usually constructed using `List a -> Maybe (Zipper a)` instead of `NonEmpty a -> Zipper a`.
+The motivation behind including `Zipper` is to encourage it's usage together with `NonEmpty` list.
 My favorite implementation of zipper which doesn't rely on `NonEmpty` is [zwilias/elm-holey-zipper](https://package.elm-lang.org/packages/zwilias/elm-holey-zipper/latest).

 ### Drawbacks